ghorwin/FMICodeGenerator/readme.md

 #### Windows

 Things are bit more complicated for Windows.
-While the code can be compiled (thanks to the CMake build system) using quite a few build chains available on windows, the `batch`-scripts are currently expecting a standard Visual Studio 2015 installation (`c:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat`) and 7zip must be installed with `7za` in the PATH.
+While the code can be compiled (thanks to the CMake build system) using quite a few build chains available on windows, the `batch`-scripts are currently expecting a standard Visual Studio 2022 installation and 7zip must be installed with `7za` in the PATH.
 Also, `cmake` must be in in the PATH.
+You also need to install PyQt5 (via pip) as dependency of the script.

-If your setup differs from that, edit the files `build_VC_x64.bat` and `deploy.bat` in directory `data/FMI_template/build`.
+If your setup differs from that, edit the files `build_VC_x64.bat` and `deploy.bat` in directory `data/FMI_template/build` (there are example batch files for different VC versions).

 # License